8/6/2024

 speaker

 Yes, thank you for the question.
 So maybe one quick reminder about France, which is important.
-We did achieve this pre-EME approval access based on phase two data, which is extremely rare.
+We did achieve this pre-EME approval access based on Phase II data, which is extremely rare.
 And to be more precise, there are just two rare disease therapy with such status in France in the last 10 years.
 So I will not give a precise number of patients, but yes, we are happy with the uptake.
 We are happy with the willingness to treat coming from the rare endocrine disease community and the urgency also to treat.
 So that's for France.
 And for Italy, the first patient will be likely started at the end of the year.
-We also expect, because we have already conversations with many of the stakeholders and experts, we also expect a significant fraction.
+We also expect, because we have already conversations with many of the stakeholders and experts, we also expect a significant traction.
 Of course, the population is a bit different.
-As you've heard, it's between six and 24 years old, but it's comparable to France.
-We expect patients to start at the year end and early next week.
-Yes, thank you.
+As you've heard, it's between six and 24 years old, but it's comparable to France. patients to start at the year end and early next week.
+That's helpful.

 speaker